online consumers care what your domain authority score is – whether they know it or not

 4. Competitiveness of a specific overall subject

-is domain authority the same thing as page authority?
+domain authority is not the same thing as page authority

 No. Domain Authority evaluates and ranks an entire domain and all of its contents.
 Page Authority is the probability of a specific page ranking.
 This way you are able to zero in on a blog post or product page (or any other) and analyze whether or not the page needs some work.

-how can i see what my domain authority is ranking now?
+how you can see what your domain authority is now?

 Moz has an online tool called Link Explorer where you can place your domain’s root URL (i.e. skorched.com).
-It will list your Domain Authority, the number of linking domains (to your website), inbound links (backlinks), and the number of ranking keywords for your website.
+It will list your Domain Authority, the number of linking domains, inbound links, and the number of ranking keywords.
 Moz also lists more information than you ever wanted to know, but it is very interesting info to peruse.

 now that you know what domain authority is, let’s talk about why you should care about it